gibbok/notes-graphql/README.md

 Simplest implementation of schema stitching.

 The server composes queries for those underlying APIs based on the original query fields, fetches them from the backends, and then composes the result back into the shape of the original query.

+- Ability to create schema via introspection
+- Merge schema, take multiple schema and merge into one

 ### Adding links between types